International Studies Courses

 University Seminar Courses (US)

-234 Representations of the Spanish Civil War (4 credits) This course examines perceptions of the Spanish Civil War (1936-39) and their international implications.
-Topics discussed include the significance of the war, the political and social background of Spanish events, Spanish society, the conflicts as seen by Spanish, American, Canadian, English, and French writers and philosophers.
+234 Representations of the Spanish Civil War (4 credits) This University Seminar examines perceptions of the Spanish Civil War (1936-1939) and their international implications.
+Topics discussed include the significance of the war, the political and social background of Spanish events and society, and how the conflict was been by Spanish, American, Canadian, English, and French writers and philosophers.
+Texts include journalistic perspectives as well as autobiographical accounts and poetic responses.
+Spanish and international films and documentaries are screened covering topics such as women’s participation in the war and the origins of global responses to the war.
 This course is a bilingual course and is taught in both Spanish and English.
 Readings are in both Spanish and English.
-Prerequisites: SP 102 and completion of a First-Year Seminar.
+Prerequisite: SP102.
+Note: US234 can count toward the History, International Studies & Spanish majors and minors.

-236 Christian, Jewish, and Muslim Spain: From Eden to Exile (4 credits) This course examines the coexistence of the three principal religions: Christianity (Catholicism), Islam, and Judaism during the Middle Ages.
-Tenets and beliefs of each religion are examined in detail.
-Art and architecture reflecting the three religions are analyzed This course is a bilingual course and is taught in both Spanish and English.
-Readings are in both Spanish and English.
-Pre-requisites: EN 101 and SP 202.
+236 Christian, Jewish, and Muslim Spain: From Eden to Exile (4 credits) This course will examine the coexistence of the three principal religions: Christianity (Catholicism), Islam, and Judaism during the middle Ages.
+Tenets and beliefs of each religion will be examined in detail.
+Art and architecture reflecting the three religions will be analyzed and will include such national treasures as the synagogues in Toledo, The mosque in Córdoba, The Alhambra in Granada and the cathedrals of Santiago de Compostela and Seville.
+Topics discussed will include the Spanish Inquisition, The Catholic kings, the reconquest, and medieval life in Europe at that time.
+The historical time period will cover roughly from 700-1492.
+Readings will include various poems written by writers of the three religions, El Cid, La Celestina and historical documents of the epoch.
+Teaching the coexistence of the three religions exposes students to different ideological discourses embodied in cultural fields of the time.
+The class will also examine the three religions and their role in Spanish society today.
+This course is a bilingual course and will be taught in both Spanish and English.
+Readings will be in both Spanish and English.
+Prerequisites: EN 101 and SP 202.

 263 Postcolonialism on Screen (4 credits) This course is primarily interested in how colonial and postcolonial subjects and identities have been constructed, negotiated, contested, and resisted.
 Thus, a fundamental question asked here is: How has the colonial experience restructured thinking about race, culture, class, economy, politics, and sexuality?
 To explore these key issues and questions, this course will examine how films have represented different themes in postcolonial studies.
 Students will be encouraged to read key texts in postcolonial studies and then attempt to understand how issues raised in these texts are represented in film.
 Note: US 263 can count toward the International Studies major and minor.